devspace-sh/devspace/docs/pages/getting-started/development.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-By default, `devspace dev` will deploy your containers but your application will not be started, because the entrypoint of your Docker image will be overwritten with a `sleep` command.
-You can also define custom commands for entrypoint overwriting.
-[Learn more about entrypoint overwrites.](../development/entrypoint-overwrites)
+By default, `devspace dev` will deploy your containers but your application will not be started, because the entrypoint of your Docker image will be overridden with a `sleep` command.
+You can also define custom commands for entrypoint overriding.
+[Learn more about entrypoint overriding.](../development/entrypoint-orverride)

 > You can open additional terminals with `devspace enter`.
 [Learn more about the terminal proxy.](../development/terminal#open-additional-terminals)